Sunday, September 28, 2025

 Balcombe is in league with Hiddukel, the god of betrayal (but of course this is is a guarded secret of his).
 Lord Curston has his suspitions but as of yet the wizard Balcombe has shown no reason to not trust him.
 The tension between Balcombe and Rostrevor is apparent and easily seen by those who take time to observe the two when they are near one another.

 Lord Cursten maintains a garrison of 42 guardssmen who are completely loyal to Tantallon.
 Tantallon Keep is well stocked and armed.
 If ever the town of Tantallon had to be evacuated to the keep, Lord Cursten has enough supplies to support the entire town for a quite some time.
 Patrols are made frequently to constantly maintain watch over his lordships lands and people.
-Personal stats on all major residents can be found in the Tales of the Lance box set on page 166.

 Sunday, September 14, 2025